-    Decrease number of images that you are using
+Decrease the number of images that you are using

 If you consider some of your pages to be relatively image-heavy, try to remove some, especially if their file sizes are huge.
 It may not only help to reduce HTTP requests for images but may also boost your UX by eliminating distracting images that do not suit your written content.

-WordPress support agency will help you to reduce HTTPS requests and fix common WordPress errors by providing proactive 24×7 WordPress support.
+WordPress support agents will help you to reduce HTTPS requests and fix common WordPress errors by providing proactive 24×7 WordPress support.

 Use Browser caching

 Static assets have cached longevity of at least one week, whereas third-party objects such as widgets or advertisements only last one day.
-CSS, JS, and pictures and media files should have an expiry of one week, but preferably one year, as the RFC guidelines are no longer valid.
+CSS, JS, pictures, and media files should have an expiry of one week, but preferably one year, as the RFC guidelines are no longer valid.